 It perhaps isn’t so much different skills that matter, more different attitudes, perhaps even a different culture.
 Instead of looking for those who can follow scripts and discuss and solve routine tickets, the human focus will be more on recognizing and dealing with exceptions, stepping in if (when?) the AI fails to deliver.
 So, a higher percentage of more interesting calls will have a corresponding need for innovation and interpretation.
 This is an area I’ve been talking about for a while in blogs like this one on Intelligent Disobedience.
 In this respect, a focus on empowerment and creating space for empowered staff to deliver is worth adopting and recruiting for.

-3. Do ticket deflection strategies undermine problem management?
+3. Do ticket deflection strategies undermine problem management when changing IT support?

 Well, the short answer is probably “yes.”
 Perhaps not undermine exactly, but they will present a challenge to be considered and addressed.